montali/MLEngineerSummary/Machine Learning.md

 We can distinguish **4 types of data** in normal datasets:

 - Categorical
-  - Nominal: non-orderable --> allows any one-to-one correspondence
+  - Nominal: non-orderable $\rightarrow$ allows any one-to-one correspondence
-  - Ordinal: orderable --> allows any order preserving transformation
+  - Ordinal: orderable $\rightarrow$ allows any order preserving transformation
 - Numerical
-  - Interval: having meaningful differences but just + and - --> allows linear function transformations
+  - Interval: having meaningful differences but just + and $\rightarrow$ allows linear function transformations
-  - Ratio: having a definition of 0 and allowing mathematical operations --> allows any mathematical function, like standardization
+  - Ratio: having a definition of 0 and allowing mathematical operations $\rightarrow$ allows any mathematical function, like standardization

 We can cite 4 main problems in datasets: **noise/outliers**, **missing values**, **duplicates**, **inconsistencies**.